 Each area AA group selects an IGR and an alternate.
 The IGR and alternate should be active members of the group.
 It is suggested they have at least one year of continuous sobriety.
 The term is two years.

 What Does an IGR Have to Do?

-IGR’s represent their groups at the monthly Intergroup Committee meetings held the first Sunday of every month.
+IGR’s represent their groups at the monthly Intergroup Committee meetings held the second Sunday of every month.
 They report to their groups about the work of Intergroup and of any volunteers needed to perform service work or fill positions.
 They take issues back to the groups for discussion and return the following month with the group conscience at the next committee meeting.
 They also approve the annual budget and participate in the nomination and election of the Intergroup Officers.
 Finally, they will help the new IGR become accustomed to the job.

 Who Needs Intergroup and who supports it?

 We all do!
 Intergroup uses monies contributed by groups in the area to carry on the normal functions previously described.
 Your group support is needed to make sure that Intergroup can give us and the community the services we need.
 “When anyone anywhere reaches out for help, I want the hand of A.A. always to be there.
 And for that I am responsible.”